The Man Behind the Restaurants

 Vicari realizes that while he may be the most visible face and most recognizable name behind the Andiamo Groups success, he did not achieve it alone.

 I owe a lot of the restaurants success to our late chef, Aldo Ottaviani.
-He was a minor_vicarigenius.
+He was a genius.
 He instilled in me the sense of buying quality items.
 He told me, Get your price but make sure you give them the best product you can give, Vicari said.

 He is also quick to point out the role that his wife has played.
 Unfortunately, in the restaurant business, you work a lot of nights and weekends.
 Rosalie was the equivalent of a single parent for a number of years.
 She would call me and ask me to attend a kid function and sometimes I would, but a lot of times I would not because I was so busy.
 We laugh about it now because whenever she calls to tell me that the grandkids are at our house, I drop everything and head straight home.